-The amendments apply prospectively for annual periods beginning on or after 1 January 2017 with earlier application permitted.
+The Interpretation is effective for annual periods beginning on or after 1 January 2018 with earlier application permitted.
+Entities can apply the Interpretation either retrospectively or prospectively.
+Specific transition provisions apply to prospective application.

-The Company has not yet examined the impact of the amendments on the Group's consolidated financial statement.
+The directors of the Company do not anticipate that the application of the amendments in the future will have an impact on the Group's consolidated financial statements.